-- Sorting of table files on the basis of column has been made way simpler and easier.
+- Sorting of table files on the basis of columns has been made way simpler and easier.

-- So many option are available for sorting in all possible ways.
+- So many options are available for sorting in all possible ways.

 - The most beneficial use is that a particular data file can be used many times as no change is made in the input file provided.